 Do I need to use seed sowing compost?

 Seedlings are tiny and delicate and therefore need a light compost so they can push through as they emerge from their seed says Steve, our plant buyer.
 Stay away from anything too heavy as this will smother the seedlings before they’ve had chance to surface resulting in poor germination rates and unhealthy plants.

 Westland John Innes Seed Sowing Compost is perfect for bringing seeds to life and specially developed to help all seeds germinate successfully.

 Do I need a greenhouse to grow my seeds?

 Not necessarily!
 You can place your pots on a well-lit windowsill or in a heated propagator, just be sure to choose a south-facing window and rotate the pots regularly to keep plants from leaning into the light!

 How often do I water my seeds?

 Seeds normally need to be watered at least once per day to keep the soil moist.
-In especially warm climates, or depending on your soil or position in your home or garden, you may need to water more than once per day.
+In especially warm climates, or depending on the position in your home or garden, you may need to water more than once per day.